 The Music Technology minor is intended for students outside the music department that have a strong interest in audio, music recording, and studio production.
-The minor includes an introductory music fundamentals course, a four-course sequence of music technology courses (Introduction to Music Technology, Electronic Music, Recording Arts, and Studio Production Techniques), and four credits of music electives by advisement.
+The minor includes an introductory music fundamentals course, a four-course sequence of music technology courses (Introduction to Music Technology, Electronic Music, Recording Arts, and Studio Production Techniques), and seven credits of music electives by advisement.
 Students in this minor will gain hands-on experience with professional-level recording and production tools and software, and will gain access to studio facilities for the completion of independent class projects.
 This minor does not require an audition for admission.

 Students completing the music technology minor will gain hands on experience and skills in music recording, studio production including the use of music software for sequencing, synthesis, and notation, and the handling of audio equipment such as microphones, mixers, computer audio interfaces, and signal processing devices found in most modern recording studios.
 Music technology minors will be able to pursue independent projects in audio recording, editing, production, and sound reinforcement.